(This article has been updated on 10/22/2022)

 Tip 3: Finding English Speaking Banks

-You would be surprised to learn that there are several banks in France that do not offer English services, which can be incredibly difficult for residents who haven’t grasped the language.
-It’s always preferable that you stick to the 4 biggest banks in the entire country, as they undoubtedly offer English and French services for their customers.
-These banks include: CIC, Societe Generale, Credit Agricole, and BNP Paribas.
+You would be surprised to learn that there are several banks in France that do not offer French to English translation services, which can be incredibly difficult for residents who haven’t grasped the language.
+It’s always preferable that you stick to the 4 biggest banks in the entire country, as they undoubtedly offer English to French professional translation for their customers.
+These French banks include CIC, Societe Generale, Credit Agricole, and BNP Paribas.

-If you can’t find an english speaking bank, here is the language guide for opening a bank account in France:
+If you can’t find an English speaking bank, here is a short guide for opening a bank account in France: